By Jared Rhoads

 Reason, if you ask a philosopher, is the faculty that identifies and integrates the raw perceptual-level material that we get from our senses.
 It enables us to obtain knowledge about the world.
 Living by reason, Coolidge said, means “making observations, collecting accurate information, comparing ascertained facts, and working toward established conclusions.”
 Progress depends on it.

-For Coolidge, keeping an open mind was critical to living a life of reason.
-To get “the benefits of discovery and invention,” we must operate on the basis of reason, not force, custom, or caste.
+For Coolidge, keeping an open mind was critical to research, discovery, and invention.
+We must operate on the basis of reason, not force, and be “free from unwarranted impediments of custom and caste,” he told the audience.
 By not closing ourselves off to new ideas and lines of inquiry, we can find truths and principles in all sorts of matters, including scientific ones.
 Americans have thrived, he observed, because we have been exceptionally good at exploring new ideas and pursuing knowledge “in whatsoever direction it may lead.”

 Coolidge knew that in medicine, reason and open-mindedness had not always been the norm.
 The ancient Greeks took the first steps away from superstition and toward a causal understanding of disease, but got mired in fanciful metaphors (four “humors” of blood, phlegm, black bile, and yellow bile were imagined to lead to four “qualities” in the body: heat, cold, moisture, and dryness).
 In the second century AD, Galen revolutionized the study of anatomy, but his personality was so domineering and his writings were so overconfident that his many errors went unchallenged for more than a thousand years.
 Even in the 19th century, the medical field famously took decades after the pioneering work of Semmelweiss and Pasteur to accept the germ theory of disease, in part due to professional obstinacy (Pasteur, a bacteriologist, was an outsider to the medical profession).